jscutlery/semver/README.md

 }
 ```

-The `postTargets` option declare `my-project:github` target which run `@jscutlery/semver:github` executor.
+The `postTargets` option declares `my-project:github` target which runs the `@jscutlery/semver:github` executor.
 Note that options using the interpolation notation `${variable}` are resolved with their corresponding value.

 #### Resolved options: